+Writing proper code is not an easy task.
+It must be structured and follow some standards.
 In this one-day workshop, participants will be introduced to the general standards for software development.

-This scientific English writing workshop is designed to help researchers develop the English communication skills they need to further their academic career.
-The goal of this training is to help familiarize participants with the writing conventions adopted in their particular field and provide them with practical tools to improve their English academic writing skills.
+This workshop helps our researchers to develop writing skills to further their academic career.
+This training will help familiarize participants with the writing conventions adopted in their particular field and provide them with practical tools to improve their English academic writing skills.

 This workshop covers topics surrounding diversity, equity, and inclusion.
 It will provide attendees information on awareness of bias and prejudice, understanding privilege and allyship, as well as development of goals to foster wellbeing, inclusion, and belonging.

 Photo credit for header image: MPI für Intelligent Systeme / Wolfram Scheible